entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 ## Related Work
 - leveraging statistics of object co-occurence; we instead study context or relationships in which objects co-occur
-- learn spatial relationships btwn objects to improve segmentation
+- learn spatial relationships btwn objects to improve segmentation; we study spatial relationships (above, below, etc) as well as non-spatial relationships (pull, taller than, etc)
+- human-object interation and action recognition work has learned discriminative parts; we are not constrained to a human being the subject
+- lots of visual relationship works; we formalize VRD as a task u
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjY1OTMyMzldfQ==
+eyJoaXN0b3J5IjpbLTE4NTEyNDczMzldfQ==
 -->